Translating RPG Maker games is quite complicated and there are two possibilities:

 In the first variant, the translation is realised by adding branches in the code.
 However, this only works for message boxes, not for database entries such as items.
 In addition, only translations that are compatible with the respective character set of the game can be offered (English and Japanese work, but Japanese and Russian not).

 The second variant is more flexible, but much more difficult to maintain: the entire game is simply copied and the strings translated accordingly.
 Updates are cumbersome because the event code must be updated in all game translations.

 There are countless tools that automate variant two by extracting the strings and then integrating them back into the game files.

 The translation function in EasyRPG Player is similar to variant two, but is easier to maintain because the player can process the translation files directly.

 First create a new folder called

-languages in your game folder.
-In this folder you can now create further subfolders (one for
+Language in your game folder.
+In this folder you can create further subfolders (one for each

 In the folder